DeepLink-org/transformers/docs/source/en/model_doc/rag.md

 This model was contributed by [ola13](https://huggingface.co/ola13).

-## Usage tips
+Tips:

-Retrieval-augmented generation ("RAG") models combine the powers of pretrained dense retrieval (DPR) and Seq2Seq models.
+- Retrieval-augmented generation (“RAG”) models combine the powers of pretrained dense retrieval (DPR) and Seq2Seq models.
 RAG models retrieve docs, pass them to a seq2seq model, then marginalize to generate outputs.
 The retriever and seq2seq modules are initialized from pretrained models, and fine-tuned jointly, allowing both retrieval and generation to adapt to downstream tasks.

 ## RagConfig